Geosphere-Austria/dataset-api-docs/src/getting-started.md

 All datasets can be listed via {{"[{}]({})".format(API_DATASETS, API_DATASETS)}}.

-Furthermore all endpoints metadata can be requested by appending `/metadata`.
+Furthermore, all endpoints metadata can be requested by appending `/metadata`.

 ## Example

-In this example we want to get the current air temperature from the TAWES station "Hohe Warte".
+In this example we want to get the current air temperature from the TAWES station `Hohe Warte.

 From {{"[{}]({})".format(API_DATASETS, API_DATASETS)}} we know the endpoint

 {{"    {}/station/current/tawes-v1-10min".format(API_URL)}}

-will provide the the data.
+will provide the data.
 The endpoint requires request parameters `parameters` and `station_ids`.
 From the metadata

 {{"    {}/station/current/tawes-v1-10min/metadata".format(API_URL)}}